History (HIST-UH)

 Prerequisites: HIST-UH 2010 (or HIST-UH 3010 for students writing a capstone project in History) and senior standing.

-- Bulletin Categories: History: Capstone
+- AD Curriculum Attributes: History: Capstone

 HIST-UH 4001 Capstone Project (4 Credits)